sigreen-nokia/dino/README.md

 ## How can I add new steps

-* edit the code and commit to master
+* edit the code yourself and commit to master
+* or
 * email simon.green and ask if he can add it for you